-Bingsu (shaved ice) or Patbingsu (shaved ice with azuki beans) may be one of the most popular South Korean desserts.
+Bingsu (shaved ice) or Patbingsu (shaved ice with azuki beans) is among the most popular Korean desserts.

-This Busan-based franchise delivers Korean snow ice to many branch stores in Seoul, including Sangsoo station, Myeongdong, Jonggak, and Hongik University.
-The last one works 24 hours a day!
+This Busan-based franchise delivers Korean snow ice to many branch stores in Seoul, including Sangsoo Station, Myeongdong, Jonggak, and Hongik University.
+The last one is open 24 hours a day!

 I visited their popular store in Insadong.
 This place is famous for its Injeolmi Bingsu, an ice-flakes bowl topped with Injeolmi, a rice cake with soybean powder, and sliced almonds.
 One of the most authentic Korean desserts cost me 8.900 Won (7 Euros), but it is true that it could easily satisfy two persons.

 Other snowflakes combinations on the Sulbing menu come with green tea, chocolate, chocolate brownie, Oreo cookies, tiramisu, or blueberry cheese… The best bingsu in Seoul can cost up to 11.900 Won (9 Euros).

 Besides the ice flakes, the most popular dessert in Korea, Sulbing Insadong offers Injeolmi toasts which can also be combined with mozzarella or chocolate.
 Overstuff yourself with Injeolmi and order Injeolmi ice cream, or a box of Injeolmi Cream Omelet.
 Water everything with some coffee, tea, latte, smoothie, or sparkling ade!

 Address: 39 Insa-dong (2F), Jongno-gu

 Closest metro station: Jongno 3-ga Station, Exit 5

 5. Insadong street stalls – Ttongppang or Poop Bread